dedaleDev/BookWorm/README.md

-# SAE2.3
+# BookWorm
-Bookworm is a library manager
+Bookworm is a personal library manager